 The key difference between Southern Phone and Lebara relates to international call inclusions.
 Southern phone have decided to focus on their domestic rates and charges.
 A large part of Lebara’s marketing and plan structure is in making potential customers aware of Lebara’s international call rates and plan inclusions.

-If you make more than about an hour’s calls overseas each month then Lebara are likely the best option for you.
+If you make more than about an hour worth of calls overseas each month, then Lebara are likely the best option for you.

 Lebara do also pass on price cuts to their customers as their plan inclusions improve, an increasingly common but not ubiquitous practice.
 And of course, Lebara are a prepaid provider which operate on the Vodafone 3G and 4G network.